 Short-Term Vs. Long-Term

-As of 2012, the maximum tax rate on long-term capital gains is 15 percent.
-For investors in the two lowest tax brackets, the capital gains rate drops to zero percent.
 Short-term gains are taxed as ordinary income.
 You'll pay the same tax rate on your short-term gains as you would on your wages or salary.
-Since the top federal tax bracket as of 2012 is 35 percent, a short-term gain would cost you an additional 20 percent in tax over a long-term gain.
+Since the top federal tax bracket as of 2019 is 37 percent, a short-term gain would cost you an additional 20 percent in tax over a long-term gain.

 To lower your tax bill, you can use your realized losses to offset any realized gains.
 If you have additional losses above and beyond your gains, you can take an additional $3,000 per year off your ordinary income for tax purposes.
 Excess losses can be carried forward for use in the same way in future years.
 If you have unrealized gains approaching the one-year mark, you may consider holding those assets for a few additional days to cross into long-term territory before you realize them.